 The technical provisions are calculated for the Company's single line of business, Medical Expenses Insurance.
 The technical provisions comprise the Best Estimate Liabilities ("BEL") and the risk margin, under Solvency II rules.
-At 31st December 2020, the technical provisions were:
+On 31st December 2021, the technical provisions were:

-Technical Provisions 2020 2019
+Technical Provisions 2021 2020

 \$000 \$000

-Best Estimate Liabilities (BEL) 130,965 138,325
+Best Estimate Liabilities (BEL) 136,780 130,965

-Risk Margin 5,288 5,243
+Risk Margin 5,148 5,288

-Total 136,253 143,568
+Total 141,928 136,253

-The main impact for the decrease in value of the 2020 technical provisions was the reduction in business volumes between 2019 and 2020.
+The main impact for the increase in value of the 2021 technical provisions was the removal of cash balances \$10,455k due from other insurers (fronters) in the calculation of the technical provisions.
+This balance has been determined as past due at the balance sheet and included within insurance receivables.
 There are no other material changes to inputs and assumptions used for the valuation of the technical provisions.